tthheusalmeida/roomio/README.md

 1. Login via Firebase.
 2. Access the **Home** page with a list of available games.
 3. Select a game → create or join a room (`/game/<game_slug>/<uuid>`).
-4. If the user is not logged in, the room data is saved in **LocalStorage** until authentication.
+4. If the user is not logged in, the room data is saved in **User Context** until authentication.
 5. Matches run in real time via **Socket.IO**.

 ---